-To be sure, at its most potent, the MS13 leadership can control the actions of these cliques from afar.
+The MS13 also has programs, under which it groups numerous cliques.
+At its most potent, the MS13 leadership can control the actions of these cliques from afar.
 This fluid, diffuse structure makes the gang resistant to any single government’s attempt to crack down on it.
 Arrest the “primera palabra” and the “segunda” quickly assumes control.

 Allies and Enemies

 The MS13 is enemies with the Barrio 18, another street gang with an extensive presence in Central America, Mexico and the United States.
 In recent years, the gang has sought to expand its political connections.